emmanuel-karanja/SquadioTechAssessment/README.md

   8. API to add or delete or edit the entries is not included since it's not a part of the API as specified in the Requirements document.

+  A Note On Logging

+  The demo uses slf4j to do the logging which is fine for testing and for small applications.
+Production grade APIs would mostly involve an implementation that writes the formatted logs to a Queue within a message broker like ActiveMQ or RabbitMQ, and then a log aggregator(e.g. LogStash) can be connected to that queue and channel the log messages to the right persistence method(html or text files or ElasticSearch).
+So,we get to separate the log generation and log persistence.